Welcome to Centennialskiers.com

 We did it!
 On May 27, 2015 we climbed and skied Jagged Mountain and thus completed our goal to climb and ski the 100 tallest mountains in Colorado.
 Read the final trip report here.

 In 1876, Colorado was granted statehood and given the nickname of the Centennial State.
 Defined by the Rocky Mountains that traverse it, there are more high summits in Colorado than any other state in the Lower 48.
-Be it early settlers or miners a century ago, or climbers and skiers today, these mountains have been challenging all who step foot on them.
+From early settlers or miners a century ago, to climbers and skiers today, these mountains have been challenging all who step foot on them.

 For those who seek the challenge to climb the mountains of Colorado, the 100 highest summits in the state are known to mountaineers as the Centennial Peaks.
 Spread out among the various ranges of the state, the Centennials include the famed 14,000 foot peaks– a.k.a. the 14ers– and the forty-seven highest 13ers.
 Climbers have been tackling the Centennials for years, and now three Aspen ski mountaineers– Chris Davenport, Christy Mahon, and Ted Mahon– are embarking on the goal to ski them all.